 I also don’t think that plant watering globes are a good fit for certain types of plants, like succulents, that require rocky or soilless potting mix as the water flow may be too rapid for this type of watering system.

-Other types of houseplants, however, such as a fig, pothos, or other thirsty plant could work well with aqua globes.
+Other types of houseplants, however, such as figs, pothos, or other thirsty plants could work well with aqua globes.

 That being said, I’d recommend giving a DIY watering globe a try: use a wine bottle, beer bottle, or other empty glass bottle you have in the recycling bin instead.
 Paired with these ceramic watering stakes makes it easy to use, clean, and slowly water plants over time.